NBISweden/workshop-python/README.md

 * Bring your own laptop with python installed for the practical exercises.
 Otherwise, please contact <a href="mailto:dimitrios.bampalikis@nbis.se?subject=[Python HT24] I need a laptop">Dimitris Bampalikis</a> before the course starts.
-* Due to limited space the course can accommodate maximum of 20 participants.
+* Due to limited space the course can accommodate maximum of 25 participants in Uppsala and 15 in Umeå and Lund.
   If we receive more applications, participants will be selected based on several criteria.
 Selection criteria include correct entry requirements, motivation to attend the course as well as gender and geographical balance.